n-r-w/knowledgegraph-mcp/README.md

 - CODE OPERATIONS: Basic code tasks unrelated to project structure
 - EXCESSIVE OVERHEAD: Benefits don't justify the complexity
 - TRIVIAL INFORMATION: Data has little long-term value

-### PROACTIVE OPERATIONS EXAMPLES

-✅ **SEARCH (search_knowledge)**:
-- When user refers to something potentially mentioned before
-- Before creating a new entity to avoid duplication
-- When needing context about project components

-✅ **CREATE (create_entities)**:
-- When user mentions a new technology being used
-- When user expresses a preference worth remembering
-- When important project requirements are discussed
-- When new team members or stakeholders are mentioned

-✅ **UPDATE (add_observations)**:
-- When user provides more details about an existing entity
-- When discovering new characteristics of known technologies
-- When learning additional user preferences
-- When project requirements evolve

-✅ **CONNECT (create_relations)**:
-- When user mentions how components interact
-- When dependencies between technologies are described
-- When organizational structure is discussed
-- When task assignments are mentioned

-✅ **CATEGORIZE (add_tags/remove_tags)**:
-- When task status changes (in-progress, completed)
-- When priority levels are mentioned
-- When categorizing entities by type or domain
-- When user expresses urgency about something

-✅ **CLEAN (delete_* tools)**:
-- When information is explicitly corrected by user
-- When project scope changes, making old requirements irrelevant
-- When technologies are no longer used
-- When relationships between entities change

-❌ **SKIP KNOWLEDGE GRAPH FOR**:
-- "What's the syntax for Python list comprehension?"
-- "Help me debug this function"
-- "Explain how Docker works"
-- "Format this JSON data correctly"

-### TOOL SELECTION GUIDE

-1. **search_knowledge**: WHEN RETRIEVING INFORMATION
-   - EXISTENCE CHECK: "Does X already exist?" → search_knowledge(query="X")
-   - INFORMATION RETRIEVAL: "Find facts about X" → search_knowledge(query="X")
-   - MULTIPLE OBJECTS: "Find X, Y, Z at once" → search_knowledge(query=["X", "Y", "Z"])
-   - CATEGORY FILTERING: "Find all urgent tasks" → search_knowledge(exactTags=["urgent"])
-   - SEARCH PROGRESSION: exact → fuzzy → lower threshold (0.1)

-2. **create_entities**: ONLY AFTER search_knowledge confirms non-existence
-   - NEW INFORMATION: "Remember X for future conversations"
-   - STRUCTURED DATA: Track complex information with relationships
-   - PREREQUISITE: Each entity needs ≥1 specific fact

-3. **add_observations**: ONLY AFTER search_knowledge confirms entity exists
-   - UPDATING KNOWLEDGE: "Add new information about X"
-   - SUPPLEMENTING ENTITIES: "Remember additional details about X"
-   - TRACKING CHANGES: "Record that X has changed"

-4. **create_relations**: AFTER entities exist to connect them
-   - ESTABLISHING CONNECTIONS: "X is related to Y"
-   - DEFINING HIERARCHIES: "X depends on Y"
-   - OWNERSHIP/ASSIGNMENT: "X is assigned to Y"
-   - BUILDING KNOWLEDGE GRAPH: After creating multiple entities

-5. **add_tags/remove_tags**: For status and categorization management
-   - STATUS TRACKING: "Task is now in-progress" / "Task is no longer in-progress"
-   - CATEGORIZATION: "Mark entity as technical" / "Entity is no longer urgent"
-   - FILTERING PREPARATION: Enable efficient search by tag

-6. **read_graph/open_nodes**: For exploration and analysis
-   - FULL OVERVIEW: "Show me everything" → read_graph
-   - SPECIFIC ENTITIES: "Show details about X, Y, Z" → open_nodes

-7. **delete_** tools: Use with caution for maintenance
-   - CORRECTIONS: For fixing errors
-   - CLEANUP: For removing outdated information
-   - PREREQUISITE: Verify existence first

 ## ⚠️ **CRITICAL: PROJECT ID CALCULATION AND USAGE**